-Israel: What do Catholics believe about the Jewish people?
+Israel: Catholics and the Jewish people?
+Are we into Replacement Theology?

 The Catholic Church recognizes the great legacy and the ongoing importance of the Jewish people.
 In his address during his historic visit to the Great Synagogue of Rome April 13, 1986, Pope John Paul II said: